Welcome to Julia Edwards Books!

 In a normal year, Julia speaks to between two thousand and four thousand children.
-At the height of the pandemic, she was approached by a school requesting a virtual visit, and has since visited schools via Zoom, Teams and Google Classrooms, even visiting one class in their own homes.
-She prefers face to face visits - children are always more fun to talk to in person than over the screen - but she plans to continue offering virtual visits for schools too small or too distant for her to visit in person from Salisbury.
+At the height of the pandemic, she was approached by a school requesting a virtual visit, and has since visited schools all over the UK (plus one in Saudi Arabia and another in Dubai!) via Zoom, Teams and Google Classrooms.
+She prefers face to face visits, but she is happy to offer virtual visits for schools too small or too distant for her to visit in person from Salisbury.

 Julia has worked as a Patron of Reading in a number of schools in the past.
 You can find out more about what this involves here.
 Julia loves working as a Patron of Reading and would be delighted to work with another school on this scheme in the future.
 Please do get in touch if you would like to discuss this with her.

 Julia also had a visit from some home-schoolers in summer 2022, which worked extremely well.
 If you would like to do this, please get in touch.

 Face to face workshops

 Julia offers a wide range of in-school workshops, including: